themeselection/flyonui/README.md

 1. **800+ Free Components & Examples**: Hundreds of component examples for all your WebApp needs that meet accessibility criteria.
 2. **Universal Framework Compatibility**: Fully compatible wherever Tailwind CSS is in action, from React to Vue and beyond.
+3. **Unlimited Themes**: Customize your app’s look and feel with FlyonUI’s theming capabilities.
+Refer to the theme section for more details.
-3. **Unstyled & Accessible Plugins**: Seamlessly add unstyled, accessible plugins for functionality without sacrificing design.
+4. **Unstyled & Accessible Plugins**: Seamlessly add unstyled, accessible plugins for functionality without sacrificing design.
-4. **Responsive & RTL support** : Built with responsiveness in mind, ensuring your app looks great on all devices with RTL language support.
+5. **Responsive & RTL support** : Built with responsiveness in mind, ensuring your app looks great on all devices with RTL language support.
-5. **Free Forever:** Completely free forever, open-source, and built for the community.
+6. **Free Forever:** Completely free forever, open-source, and built for the community.

 ## Documentation